cloudmesh-community/hid-sp18-523/paper/paper.md

  @hid-sp18-523-Authticate

+Above command provides result in JSON format.
-Once we request the token using above command we will get the JSON response.
-Body of JSON response will contain multiple key value pairs.
+Body of JSON response contains multiple key value pairs.
 The most important among those are access token and expires in key.
-Obtained access token must be passed in header of any future request.
+These obtained access token must be passed in header of any future request.

-For e.g Use below command if we wish to call Domo API that gives us list of datasets that we have created after replacing the access token that we have obtained
+For e.g Below command is used for calling Domo API that gives the list of created datasets after replacing obtained access token.

     $curl -v -H Authorization:'bearer {access-token}
     https://api.domo.com/v1/datasets

  @hid-sp18-523-Authticate

-We can build our custom app using Domo API as explained above.
+Custom app using Domo API can be built as explained above.

 Data API
 ========